 Declawing cats, or onchyectomy, as the surgical procedure is called, is the actual process of removing the last phalanx (the bone of the finger with the nail) surgically such that the pet is no longer able to claw, scratch, or otherwise use its front nails.
 Most owners who elect to have this procedure performed do so because they feel that the cat(s) would otherwise be destructive to furniture in the house, potentially traumatize/scratch another pet in the household or the owner and their family/guests, or have tried alternatives to declawing and have found it challenging and stressful for themselves and their pet.
 Performed under the right circumstances, declawing is a procedure that allows an otherwise loving and affectionate feline to remain a member of a family that would give it a great home without the risk of injury to other family members, 2 – and 4-legged alike, as well as furniture and other household items.

-If it is decided that declawing is the way that the owners would like to move forward, then at Country Creek Animal Hospital, we perform this procedure under strict adherence to guidelines to assure the pet’s safety, maintain a relatively pain free state (as much as can be accomplished), and promote healing and return to function in a measured, slow return to normal activity.
+If it is decided that declawing is the direction in which the owners would like to move forward, then at Country Creek Animal Hospital, we perform this procedure under strict adherence to guidelines to assure the pet’s safety, maintain a relatively pain free state (as much as can be accomplished), and promote healing and a measured, slow return to normal activity.
 Also, we will only declaw the front feet of a cat, not all four feet.
-The only time that we would do a declaw on the rear feet is if it is medically necessary (tumor, chronic infections, etc)
+The only time that we would do a declaw on the rear feet is if it is medically necessary (tumor, chronic infections, etc.).

-The procedure itself can be coupled with the pet’s sterilization procedure as well.
+The declaw procedure itself can also be coupled with the pet’s sterilization procedure.
 Most young felines need this procedure completed as well.
 We feel that it is relatively safe to perform both procedures at the same time.
-The increase hospitalization after the declawing can actually be benefit to those kitties also having these procedures.
-We can never underestimate the benefit of forced rest after a surgical procedure like these.
+An extended hospital stay after the declaw procedure can actually be beneficial to those kitties also having their sterilization procedure done at the same time.
+We can never underestimate the benefit of forced rest after surgical procedures like these.

 Our Practice |